Privacy policy

 As part of the services offered to you, the information which you provide to us may be transferred to servers within the European Union (“EU”) or countries and companies designated as adequate under the General Data Protection Regulation and provide similar protection to those located in the UK.

-If you use our services while you are outside the EU, your information may be not be governed by legislation to the same standard and we are not able to guarantee the security of your information.
+If you use our services while you are outside the EU, your information may not be governed by legislation to the same standard and we are not able to guarantee the security of your information.

 Changes to our privacy policy

 We keep our privacy policy under regular review and we will place any updates on our website.
-This privacy policy was last updated April 2018.
+This privacy policy was last updated October 2023.

 Complaints